Janieta Eyre: The Mute Book

-Was originally shown at Galerie Samuel Lallouz, in Montreal in 2012.
-Inspiration for The Mute Book came from a place most of us can recognize: winter, feeling depressed, and not wanting to get out of pyjamas.
+In 2012 Eyre created The Mute Book, which was originally shown at Galerie Samuel Lallouz, Montreal.
+The inspiration came from a place most of us can recognize: winter, feeling depressed, and not wanting to get out of pyjamas.
 She related the feeling to an old circus photo of a performer costumed half as man, half as woman.
 Eyre thought it would be interesting to do a series of halves, with half as presentable and polite and the other half that isn't functioning, and is fed up and melancholy and sewed together costumes of wildly different colours and patterns.
 The title for the series came from Liber Mutus (Mute Book), a 17th-century pictorial alchemist's manual for the transformation of matter and the self.

 I Should Have Begun With This

-Is a new photographic series that explores the promise of girls to society.
-In black and white mixed-media portraits, a girl is the focus and subject paired with a shifting landscape, capturing moments of transition.
-They speak to the hidden potential of girls just before they reach adulthood, and the sense of hope or possibility therein.
+In 2013, Eyre published a series of photographs that explore the promise of girls to society.
+In black and white, mixed-media portraits, the subject matter consists of girls and shifting landscape, capturing moments of transition.
+The photographs aim to touch on the potential of girls just before adulthood, and the sense of hope and/or possibility that they contain.

 Film work

-Eyre's first film, the 13-minute short Now We Understand Each Other is based on part of a short story that Eyre wrote when she was seventeen about an older woman who believes that two dolls are her children, and a play she wrote in her thirties about family violence.
-The main character, played by veteran actor Kate Trotter, converses with twin dolls she believes are her daughters, recounting past loves and infidelities.
-Hans Bellmer’s grotesquely reconfigured dolls were the biggest influence on her story and Eyre commissioned artist Jason McClennen to make dolls that looked as realistic as possible, based on the likeness of her own daughter.
-The film speaks to the accidents and contingencies of the past that define the person that one becomes, in leaving traces of other, possible, unrealized lives.
+Eyre's first film, the 13-minute short Now We Understand Each Other, is based on part of a short story that Eyre wrote at seventeen about an older woman who believes that two dolls are her children, as well as a play she wrote in her thirties about family violence.
+The main character, played by Kate Trotter, converses with twin dolls she believes are her daughters, recounting past loves and infidelities.
+Hans Bellmer's grotesque dolls were the biggest influence on Eyre's story.
+She commissioned artist Jason McClennen to make dolls that looked as realistic as possible, based on the likeness of her own daughter.
+The film speaks to accidents and contingencies of the past that define the person that one becomes, in leaving traces of other, possible, unrealized lives.
 The darker aspects of motherhood are further explored in the film, notably the idea of a mother bearing children she doesn't like.